10DLC Overview and FAQFollow

 Is this only for SMS messages?

 No, it's for both MMS and SMS messages.

-Please feel free to reach out to your account manager if you have questions that aren’t listed above.
-Not sure who your account manager is?
+Please feel free to reach out to your Account Manager if you have any questions not listed above.
+Not sure who your Account Manager is?
 Please open a ticket with your Bandwidth Support Team or hit us up at (855) 864-7776!